 When earmarked for retirement, the goal of Wealth Management is to invest retirement savings and maximize earnings.
 The further away from retirement, the higher the acceptable investment risk.
 A guideline for determining acceptable risk is the Rule of 100.
 To summarize, it says individuals should hold a percentage of higher risk investments (stocks, mutual funds, etc.) equal to 100 minus their age.
-Conversely, individuals should hold a percentage of lower risk investments (bonds, government debt, etc.) equal to their age.

-What is Retirement Wealth Management?
+What is Retirement Income Management?

-Know How to Get Ready...
+Navigate Uncertainty to Get Ready...
 Get SET!